lucassus/krug-the-perfect-rspec/mailer/mailer.md

             subject { mail.body.encoded }

             it { should include('Dear Customer') }
-            it { should include('Please review and retain the following order information for your records') }
             it { should include('Thank you for your business.') }

             it "should include ordered products names with quantity and price" do